Program (Tentative)

 A former software engineer turned educator, Elena brings a unique perspective on how Montessori principles help children rediscover joy and balance in their learning environments.

-8. Panel Discussion: Starting a Montessori School from Scratch
+8. Starting a Montessori Dream from Scratch

 Karin Schurian – Director, International Montessori School Copenhagen

-Isabelle Valentin – Director, Montessori International Pre-school Valby
+Isabel Lisack – Director, Montessori International Preschool

 Miroslava Vicková – Director, Montessori Institute Prague (infant community, preschool, school, and teacher training institute)